beheshty/beheshty.github.io/README.md

 *May 2020 – Jun 2022*
 - Built a microservice in .NET Core to collect health data from 3,000+ security devices deployed in jewelry stores.
 - Implemented real-time monitoring and failure alerts to detect issues early and enhance operational safety.
-- Added a Redis caching layer to reduce database load by 30% and cut average response times from 500ms to 200ms
+- Added a Redis caching layer to reduce database load by 30% and cut average response times from 500ms to 200ms.
-- Contributed to architectural planning and requirements analysis for scalable, performance-oriented solutions.
-- Participated in architecture and requirements planning to support scalable, high-performance system design
+- Participated in architecture and requirements planning to support scalable, high-performance system design.

 ---

 ### **Acctech – Back-End Developer**
-*Mar 2019 – Apr 2020*
+*Feb 2018 – Apr 2020*
 - Introduced a modular Web API platform from scratch, reducing feature development time by 30% through reusable service components.
 - Built resilient API integrations for automated data ingestion, halving parsing time and streamlining data workflows.
 - Worked closely with solution architects to design scalable web applications, aligning system architecture with functional and performance goals.

----

-### **Danayan Co – Software Developer**
-*Mar 2018 – Jan 2019*
-- Enhanced and extended accounting software modules using C# (Windows Forms), EF, and T-SQL.
 - Refactored legacy code and optimized database interactions, improving system responsiveness and enhancing user experience by 15%.

 ---

 ## 🎓 Education

-**Azad University, Iran**
+**Azad University, Esfahan**
 *B.Sc.
 Information Technology*

 ---

 ## 🌍 Languages

-- **English:** Professional working proficiency
+- **English:** Fluent
 - **Persian:** Native